The Nelson Mandela Museum is involved in several strategic partnerships with other organisation and institutions.

 The Nelson Mandela Museum continues the promotion of South Africa’s effort in cultural heritage preservation and international/intercultural relations with countries like the United States, Germany and England.
 The MSU Museum is also an affiliate of the Smithsonian Institution in Washington, DC, the world's largest museum and research complex, and programmes like NMM/MSUMGCFP connects with the US national and international initiatives in cultural heritage preservation.
 For more information visit the Michigan State University website.

-The partnership between Freedom Park and the museum started in 2016.
-The museum has a completely overhauled website, thanks to the partnership with Freedom Park.
+The partnership between Freedom Park and the Nelson Mandela Museum started in 2016.
+The museum's website was completely overhauled, thanks to the partnership with Freedom Park.

 Freedom Park and the Nelson Mandela Museum enjoy other elements of working together in other heritage-related matters.